Sima Yi: Meeting with Li Sheng

-Incident at Gaoping Tombs
+Seizing power

 According to the Book of Jin, on the night of 4 February, the day before the planned coup, Sima Yi sent spies to monitor the behaviour of his two eldest children.
 In the early hours of the next morning, the spies reported to Sima Yi that Sima Shi went to bed as usual and slept peacefully whereas Sima Zhao, having supposedly only been informed of the plan during the prior evening, tossed and turned in his bed.

 On 5 February 249, Cao Shuang and his brothers accompanied the emperor Cao Fang on a visit to Gaoping Mausoleum (高平陵) to pay their respects to the late emperor Cao Rui.
 On that day, Sima Yi seized the opportunity to stage a coup d'état against his co-regent.
 He went to Yongning Palace to meet Empress Dowager Guo to request the memorialisation of a decree ordering the removal of Cao Shuang and his brothers from power.
-Thereafter, the city gates were closed while Sima Shi's previously-arranged 3,000 forces that had gathered at the Sima Gate (司馬門) under his command were led to occupy the palace gates.
-Sima Yi later commented: "This son really worked well".
+Thereafter, the city gates were closed while Sima Shi's previously arranged 3,000 forces that had gathered at the Sima Gate (司馬門) under his command were led to occupy the palace gates.
+Sima Yi later commented: "This son really worked well."
 Soon, the troops were lined up along the palace grounds, passing through Cao Shuang's camp.
 Cao Shuang's Controller of Camp Yan Shi (嚴世) was on the upper floor, drawing his crossbow with the intent to shoot the passing Sima Yi.
-His colleague Sun Qian (孫謙) stopped him and said: "We wouldn't know what will happen".
+His colleague Sun Qian (孫謙) stopped him and said: "We don't know what's going on."
 Yan Shi thrice prepared to shoot the bow but did not shoot.

-Meanwhile, Sima Yi granted imperial authority to Gao Rou the Minister over the Masses and appointed him as acting General-in-Chief (大將軍), and ordered him to take command of Cao Shuang's troops, stating: "You're now like Zhou Bo".
+Meanwhile, Sima Yi granted imperial authority to Gao Rou the Minister over the Masses and appointed him as acting General-in-Chief (大將軍), and ordered him to take command of Cao Shuang's troops, stating: "You're now like Zhou Bo."
 Sima Yi also appointed Wang Guan the Minister Coachman (太僕), whom Sima Yi had previously recommended during Cao Rui's reign as acting Commandant of the Central Army (中領軍), and ordered him to seize command of the troops under Cao Shuang's brother Cao Xi (曹羲).